playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 ## Text Encoding {#ascii}

-Although hexadecimal has a much more immediately noticeable application with colors, we started this post off with a question: "How does your computer know what letters to display on screen from only binary?"
+Although hexadecimal has a much more immediately noticeable application with colors, we started this post off with a question: "How does your computer know what letters to display on the screen from only binary?"

 The answer to that question is quite complex, but let's answer it in a very simple manner (despite missing a lot of puzzle pieces in a very ["draw the owl"](https://knowyourmeme.com/memes/how-to-draw-an-owl) kind of way).